EGI-Federation/documentation/content/providers/notebooks/operations/_index.md

 ### Updating a deployment

 Just edit the deployment description file and run ansible again.
-The
+The helm will be upgraded at the cluster.